harrietrs/rap-community-of-practice/docs/training_resources/python/unit-testing.md

 (Test function bodies omitted for brevity).

-The functionality we are testing for is a `cholesterol_numerator` field defintion so we create a class for this functionality called `TestCholesterolNumerator`.
+The functionality we are testing for is a `cholesterol_numerator` field definition so we create a class for this functionality called `TestCholesterolNumerator`.
 We have identified we need two tests to guarantee this functionality so we write these tests as we normally would but put them within the `TestCholesterolNumerator` class.
 This makes it clear what functionality each test relates to.

 ## External links